World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -46

 39:329-336.

-35. Singh RP: Effects of water extract of deoiled
+35. Singh RP: Effects of water extract of deoiled neem kernel on

 second instar larvae of Culex fatigans Wiedemann.
 Neem